The Post-9/11 GI Bill: A Primer

 Transferees

-Subject to certain service requirements, servicemembers eligible for the Post-9/11 GI Bil
+Subject to certain service requirements, servicemembers eligible for the Post-9/11 GI Bill

-(qualifying individuals) may transfer their benefits to certain family members.
-Statutory
+(qualifying individuals) may transfer some or all of their unused entitlement to certain family

 as honorable service.